Saturday, April 13, 2024

 July 21, 2023

 "What's up," I asked.
-He removed his baseball cap and used the sleeve of his uniform shirt to wipe the rest of the sweat off of his face.
+The officer removed his baseball cap and used the sleeve of his uniform shirt to wipe the rest of the sweat off his face.

 "I don't know how to explain it," he began, "you have to look for yourself."

 He put his baseball cap back on his head.
-He pulled the brim down below his nose, his hand blocking his face.
-He slowly lifted the hat back up and even the hat headband just above his eyebrows.
+He pulled the brim below his nose, his hand blocking his face.
+He slowly lifted the hat back up and even the headband above his eyebrows.

 "There," he pointed, "above that trash pile and below the top of the doorway."